Brain metastases care at Mayo Clinic

 - Surgery in operating rooms dedicated to brain surgery.
 The operating room for brain surgery is equipped with intraoperative MRI, which creates accurate pictures of the brain that guide the neurosurgeon in effectively removing only the tumor and protecting healthy brain tissue.
 This precision helps preserve hearing, language and other important brain functions.

 - Stereotactic radiosurgery.
-With Mayo Clinic's advanced stereotactic radiosurgery system, your doctor can treat many brain metastases, including widely spaced tumors, often in a single 90-minute session.
+With Mayo Clinic's advanced stereotactic radiosurgery system, your doctor can treat many brain metastases, including widely spaced tumors, often in a single treatment session.

 Care focused on your needs